speechbrain/speechbrain/docs/source/experiment.md

 ```
 tensor=(batch, time_steps, channels[optional])
 ```
 **The batch is always the first element, and time_steps is always the second one.
-The rest of the dimensions are as many channels as you need**.
+The remaining optional dimensions are channels. (there might be as many channels as you need)**.

 *Why do we need all tensors to have the same format?*
-It is crucial to have a shared format for all the classes that process data and all the processing functions must be designed considering it.
-In SpeechBrain we might have pipelines of modules and if each module was based on different tensor formats, exchanging data between processing units would have been painful.
+Why do we need all tensors to have the same format?
+It is crucial to have a shared format for all the classes and functions.
+This makes model combination easier.
 Many formats are possible.
-For SpeechBrain we selected this one because it is commonly used with recurrent layers, which are common in speech applications.
+For SpeechBrain we selected this one because it is commonly used in recurrent neural networks.

-The format is very **flexible** and allows users to read different types of data.
-As we have seen, for **single-channel** raw waveform signals, the tensor will be ```tensor=(batch, time_steps)```, while for **multi-channel** raw waveform it will be ```tensor=(batch, time_steps, n_channel)```.
+The adopted format is very flexible and allows users to read different types of data.
+For instance, with single-channel raw waveform signals, the tensor will be tensor=(batch, time_steps), while for multi-channel raw waveform it will be tensor=(batch, time_steps, n_channel).
 Beyond waveforms, this format is used for any tensor in the computation pipeline.
 For instance, fbank features that are formatted in this way:
 ```
 (batch, time_step, n_filters)
 ```